rapidsai/ucxx/README.md

 #### Basic Usage

-Below is an example of running a server first, followed by the client connecting to the server on the `localhost` (`127.0.0.1`).
+Below is an example of running a server first, followed by the client connecting to the server on the `localhost` (same as `127.0.0.1`).
 Both processes specify a list of parameters, which are the message size in bytes (`-s 1000000000`), that allocations should be reused (`-r`), the number of iterations to perform (`-n 10`) and the progress mode (`-P polling`).

 ```
 $ UCX_TCP_CM_REUSEADDR=y ./benchmarks/ucxx_perftest -s 1000000000 -r -n 10 -P polling &
-$ ./benchmarks/ucxx_perftest -s 1000000000 -r -n 10 -P polling 127.0.0.1
+$ ./benchmarks/ucxx_perftest -s 1000000000 -r -n 10 -P polling localhost
 ```

 #### CUDA Memory Support